COVID, Philip’s no-fuss attitude mean simpler funeral plan

 “This is in line with custom and with His Royal Highness’s wishes,” the college said.

-Buckingham Palace is to announce when the funeral will be held or how many people will attend.
-Funerals are currently restricted to 30 people or fewer under England’s coronavirus restrictions, so it is likely to be immediate family only.
-It’s thought that Prince Harry will try to travel from his home in California to say goodbye to his grandfather.
+Buckingham Palace will announce later when the funeral will be held and how many people will attend.
+Funerals are currently restricted to 30 people or fewer under England’s coronavirus rules, so it’s likely to be immediate family only.

+It’s thought that Harry will try to travel from his home in Montecito, California, to say goodbye to his grandfather but he could have to navigate Britain’s coronavirus rules.

+Travelers from the U.S. must produce a negative COVID-19 test before they get on the plane and must self-isolate for 10 days upon arrival, but that quarantine can end early if a test after five days comes back negative.
+His wife Meghan is quite pregnant with their second child and is not expected to make the trip.

 Some aspects of British life will pause until after the funeral, with run-of-the mill government visits and announcements suspended.